NVDIMM

-A NVDIMM (pronounced "en-vee-dimm") or non-volatile DIMM is a type of persistent random-access memory for computers using widely used DIMM form-factors.
-Non-volatile memory is memory that retains its contents even when electrical power is removed, for example from an unexpected power loss, system crash, or normal shutdown.
-Properly used, NVDIMMs can improve application performance and system crash recovery time.
-They enhance solid-state drive (SSD) endurance and reliability.
+A NVDIMM (pronounced "en-vee-dimm") or non-volatile DIMM is a type of non-volatile memory (NVM) for computers using widely used DIMM form-factors.
+NVM is a memory that retains its contents even when electrical power is removed, for example from an unexpected power loss, system crash, or normal shutdown.
+NVDIMMs share the existing memory interconnect with ordinary DRAM DIMMs.
+Some of them (NVDIMM-N) act like ordinary DIMMs with added non-volatile functionality, allowing improvement of system crash recovery time.
+Others (NVDIMM-F) act more like a faster way to attach a solid-state drive (SSD), improving application performance.

-Many "non-volatile" products use volatile memory during normal operation and dump the contents into non-volatile memory if the power fails, using an on-board backup power source.
+NVDIMM-N products act very similarly to regular volatile memory.
+They use volatile memory during normal operation and dump the contents into non-volatile memory if the power fails, using an on-board backup power source.
 Volatile memory is faster than non-volatile; it is byte-addressable; and it can be written to arbitrarily, without concerns about wear and device lifespan.
 However, including a second memory to achieve non-volatility (and the on-board backup power source) increases the product cost compared to volatile memory.

-There are many emerging non-volatile memories in development and a few that have been launched including Magnetoresistive RAM (MRAM) and Intel's 3D XPoint.
-Like MRAM, Nano-RAM based on carbon nanotubes is one technology intended to come close to DRAM on the criteria of performance, byte-addressability and device lifespan; first products are expected in 2021 at moderate density, from fabrication partner Fujitsu.
-The goal of this technology is able to scale cost-effectively scale out so persistent memory could replace DRAM as the main system memory in enterprise systems.
+There was a lot of interest in the early 2010s for the replacement of the NAND flash technology used in SSDs, as 2D NAND scaling came to a halt.
+The promise of new and faster nonvolatile memory technologies, nearly as cheap as NAND flash and as fast as DRAM, lead to a goal (in 2014) to scale cost-effectively scale out so persistent memory could replace DRAM as the main system memory in enterprise systems.
+This did not happen: the largest of these ventures, Intel's 3D XPoint memory, was offered as a DIMM in 2019–2022, but poor market reception ultimately lead to the cancellation of the department.